-The following are our suitability standards for investors in connection with our continuous offering of debentures under this registration statement.
-We have voluntarily established these suitability standards.
+The following are our suitability standards for investors that are required by the Omnibus Guidelines published by the North American Securities Administrators Association in connection with our continuous offering of debentures under this registration statement.

 Pursuant to applicable state securities laws, debentures offered through this prospectus are suitable only as a long-term investment for persons of adequate financial means who have no need for liquidity in this investment.
 There is not expected to be any public market for the debentures, which means that it may be difficult or impossible for you to resell the debentures.
-As a result, we have established suitability standards (applicable to all investors other than Arizona, Iowa and Idaho investors, the suitability standards for which are discussed below) which require investors to have either (i) a net worth (not including home, furnishings, and personal automobiles) of at least \$70,000 and an annual gross income of at least \$70,000, or (ii) a net worth (not including home, furnishings, and personal automobiles) of at least \$250,000.
+As a result, we have established suitability standards (applicable to all investors other than Arizona investors, the suitability standards for which are discussed below) which require investors to have either (i) a net worth (not including home, furnishings, and personal automobiles) of at least \$70,000 and an annual gross income of at least \$70,000, or (ii) a net worth (not including home, furnishings, and personal automobiles) of at least \$250,000.
 Our suitability standards also require that a potential investor (1) can reasonably benefit from an investment in us based on such investor's overall investment objectives and portfolio structuring; (2) is able to bear the economic risk of the investment based on the prospective debenture holder's overall financial situation; and (3) has apparent understanding of (a) the fundamental risks of the investment, (b) the risk that such investor may lose his or her entire investment, (c) the lack of liquidity of the debentures, (d) the qualifications of any advisor in our selling group who is recommending an investment in the debentures, and (e) the tax consequences of the investment.

-As indicated above, different suitability standards apply to the offer and sale of debentures in Arizona, Iowa and Idaho.
-In Arizona, investors are required to have either (i) a minimum of \$150,000 (or \$200,000 when combined with a spouse) in gross income during the prior year and a reasonable expectation that the investor will have at least such income in the current year, or (ii) a minimum net worth of \$350,000 (or \$400,000 when combined with a spouse), exclusive of home, home furnishings and automobiles, with the investment in debentures offered hereby not exceeding 10% of the net worth of the investor (together with a spouse, if applicable).
-In Iowa, investors are required to be "accredited investors" as that term is defined in Rule 501(a) under the Securities Act of 1933.
-In Idaho, it is recommended by the Idaho Department of Finance that Idaho investors not invest, in the aggregate, more than 10% of their liquid net worth in this and similar investments which may be considered speculative.
-Liquid net worth is defined as that portion of net worth consisting of cash, cash equivalents and readily marketable securities.
+As indicated above, different suitability standards apply to the offer and sale of debentures in Arizona.
+In that state, investors are required to have either (i) a minimum of \$150,000 (or \$200,000 when combined with a spouse) in gross income during the prior year and a reasonable expectation that the investor will have at least such income in the current year, or (ii) a minimum net worth of \$350,000 (or \$400,000 when combined with a spouse), exclusive of home, home furnishings and automobiles, with the investment in debentures offered hereby not exceeding 10% of the net worth of the investor (together with a spouse, if applicable).